 Informative text may be changed or added, like comments or description properties.

-For API definitions that do not conform to the OpenAPI Specification 3.0 the normative statement should be interpreted in the context of the API definition language used.
+For OGC API definitions that do not conform to the OpenAPI Specification 3.0, the normative statement should be interpreted in the context of the API definition language used.

 6.4.4.
 Paths in OpenAPI definitions